 The Executive Committee shall meet not less than 4 times a year.
 The Secretary shall give all members not less than 7 days’ notice of all the meetings.

-The quorum shall be 50% + 1 of the members of the Executive Committee.
+The minimum number of memebers shall be 50% + 1 of the members of the Executive Committee.

 In the event of equality in the votes cast at a meeting of the Executive Committee the